 We can only recycle E-waste (televisions, computers, printers, and certain computer parts and peripherals), as it is supported by the National Television and Computer Recycling Scheme.
 This scheme provides Australian households and small businesses with access to free industry-funded collection and recycling services ONLY FOR televisions and computers, including printers, computer parts and peripherals.

 Recycle your e-waste by taking it to Gregadoo Waste Management Centre.
 Businesses and organisations can bring their e-waste directly to 54 Chaston Street.

 Learn more about 'E-waste Recycling'.

 - Do you take batteries?

 We no longer provide a battery drop-off service as we lack the weather-proof areas to safely store them.
-Take your batteries to: Battery World, Person St (AA, AAA, mobile phone batteries, steel lead acid car batteries, power tool Lithium batteries); Supercheap Auto, Berry St take all battery types (and vehicle oil containers); Gregadoo Waste Management Centre (car, truck and motorbike batteries); Aldi stores (AA, AAA, 9 V, D and C); Office Works (AA, AAA, C, D, 9V); Wagga Wagga Council’s Civic Centre Community Recycling Station box, corner Morrow St and Baylis St (household batteries as well as light globes, ink cartridges, and mobile phones and their accessories).
+Take your batteries to: Battery World, Person St (AA, AAA, mobile phone batteries, steel lead acid car batteries, power tool Lithium batteries); Supercheap Auto, Berry St take all battery types (and vehicle oil containers); Gregadoo Waste Management Centre (car, truck and motorbike batteries); Aldi stores (AA, AAA, 9 V, D and C); Office Works (AA, AAA, C, D, 9V); Wagga Wagga Council’s Civic Centre Community Recycling Station box, corner Morrow St and Baylis St (household batteries as well as light globes, ink cartridges, and mobile phones and their accessories); Woolworths accepts household batteries.